 Act as liaisons to the ePIC Collaboration and EICUG: The Chair and Vice Chair facilitate communication and collaboration between the CTC and various entities, including the ePIC CC, the Spokesperson’s Office, other standing committees, and the EICUG.

-Report speaker statistics: The Chair and Vice Chair report speaker statistics to the ePIC DEI Committee, the Collaboration Council, and the collaboration as a whole at Collaboration meetings, at least annually.
+Report speaker statistics: The Chair and Vice Chair report speaker statistics to the ePIC CCC, the Collaboration Council, and the collaboration as a whole at Collaboration meetings, at least annually.

 Promote diversity among committee members: The Chair and Vice Chair should strive to ensure diverse representation and expertise within the committee when nominating members.